neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

 Finally, record the output of the previous command: the URL at which your subgraph provides the API service feed for your data.

-From our example:

 ## What next?

-If you are new to The Graph and need further support, consider trying our [full walkthrough](https://medium.com/neon-labs/the-graph-on-neon-evm-enabling-efficient-on-chain-dapp-data-querying-d5c73e3c6bb1) for setting up and deploying a subgraph on Neon EVM.
+If you are new to The Graph and need further support, consider trying our [full walk-through](https://medium.com/neon-labs/the-graph-on-neon-evm-enabling-efficient-on-chain-dapp-data-querying-d5c73e3c6bb1) for setting up and deploying a subgraph on Neon EVM.

 <!-- ## Gravity.sol overview